mperucca/constraints/README.md

       else h2 :: mergeByUnsafe(l1, t2)
 ```

+`list1` and `list2` must already sorted in the same way for `mergeUnsafe` to work.
-Here's how a safer alternative might be represented:
+Here's how a safer alternative might be represented that enforces this constraint:

 ```scala 3
 def merge[A](list1: List[A], list2: List[A])(using comp: Ordering[A])(